docknetwork/api-docs/source/index.html.md

 `POST /schemas/`

-Creates a JSON schema on the blockchain
+This is an operation to create a JSON schema on the blockchain.
+JSON Schema can be used to require that a given JSON document (an instance) satisfies a certain number of criteria.
+JSON Schema validation asserts constraints on the structure of instance data.

 > Body parameter